9:00 am - Chobani is making oat milk lattes and you best believe we're the first in line.

 *humans will affirm or tweak those recommendations

-AI and machine learning improves constantly: The more it is used and data is contributed to its stores, the more it can 'learn' and improve.
+AI and machine learning improves constantly: The more it's used and data is contributed to its stores, the more it can 'learn' and improve.

 In restaurants specifically, AI can:

-Understand and learn the nuances of your business, from workflows, to categorizations, to classifications.
-It can then employ "if this, then this" logic: if I see this data type, then I know to put it here or there.
+Understand and learn the nuances of your business, from workflows to categorizations to classifications.
+It can then employ "if this, that" logic: If I see this data type, then I know to put it here or there.

 Categorize and organize data so it can be queried and called up at any time.

-Automate data entry & all tedious back office tasks.
+Automate data entry and all tedious back-office tasks.

 Is your restaurant on a path to a waste-free future?
 Consumer expectations, tastes, and preferences are changing, and this is redefining the pace by which we need to adapt.
 Today’s diners, especially younger consumers, view food waste reduction as important for the environment.